DavidHarrison/AP-Comp-Gov-Notes/Iran/Early History.md

     4. Oil prices rise after the Revolution; and the state has a lot more money to spend.
-Even though the country is at war, the government is able to spend a lot of money in provding the lives of the rural poor
+Even though the country is at war, the government is able to spend a lot of money in providing the lives of the rural poor
         -   education
         -   electricity
         -   roads
         -   plumbing
         -   medical clinics